wishnuputra/CPractice/shell/vim_note.md

 `:! + terminal command` is used to execute linux terminal command inside vim.
 For example `:!ls` will execute the linux `ls` command<br>

-`number + arrow key up or down` will bring the cursor up or down n times.
+`number + arrow key` will bring the cursor up, down, left, or right n times.

 ## 2. Insert Mode